BasseyIsrael/SQL-Execution-Scripts/README.md

 ## **Checking for Long Running Jobs** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/List%20of%20WS.vb)

-A management technique for handling large files is provided with this script.
-Here, you can provide a list of all the worksheets present in a workbook.
-This is mostly applicable in an organizational context for reports logging and access management.
-The use of this script can help speed up the process of urgent reporting for multiple files.
+Check for long running jobs as Database Admin.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Create Foreign Key Information** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Lookup%20Data.vb)

-Here, a function is provided to perform lookup on data more easily than the excel builtin lookup functions.
-Arguments are provided in the function and they are easy to use.
-Use this custom function in your workbook or you can attach iit to a larger block of code as you would like to use it.
+Create Foreign Key information and store information on a table.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Create Transaction Log Table** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Select%20a%20file.vb)

-You can upload files in excel or upload files when working with a userform.
-This script can be attached to other functionalities in excel to achieve tasks that involve interacting with other files.
-The script opens a folder directory and the file types that are accessible by the user can be defined in the script.
+Monitoring transaction activities in a database is one of the key functionalities of an adminisrator.
+Use this script to create a transction log table to monitor transaction activities on database.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Database Integrity Check** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Rename%20Worksheets.vb)

-This script helps one to rename all the worksheets in your workbook based on cell value.
-When there are several worksheets in a workbook, renaming all of them one after the other could become a herculean task.
-However, with the extreme likelihood that there is a uniformity in the cell header or a specific defining cell common to all the worksheets, this script can easily attach names to all the worksheets bases on those defining cell values.
-The code block is expandable to carry more functionalities.
+Database integrity checks on user databases for purposes involving database maintenance.
+This can be a running script or a periodic manually operated process for your database.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Drop Foreign Key and Create Foreign Key** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Save%20and%20send%20email.vb)

-In this case, reporting and sending updates is optimized by giving a user the ability to automatically save a reporting sheet as a pdf file into a specified file location and sending an email to a specific recipient with the saved pdf file attached to the email on outlook.
-A use case of this script is when a routine update on a specific analysis is required by a manager or a set of staff.
-A window to select the folder is used in this case however, one can simply change the save folder to a constant folder path.
-A date cell is also advisable to have so it can be easy to track the files  that have been saved.
-In an organizational context, a cell containing the document number can be used in place of "current date" for the filename.
+Simple script to drop foreign keys from database and to recreate foreign keys constraints in a database.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Drop Old Tables** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Save%20as%20CSV.vb)

-Still working across multiple worksheets in a workbook, a script is provided to give the user the ability to save all the worksheets available in the workbook as separate csv files.
-A naming convention is also provided in the script to avoid the hassle of having to manually input the names of all the files as they are saved.
+Drop old tables existing in database following a specified period and use cases.
+Ensure that this script is properly monitored as dropping tables often leads to dangerous results in database administration.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Drop Statement Executed from Stored Table** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Save%20as%20xlsx.vb)

-Still working across multiple worksheets in a workbook, a script is provided to give the user the ability to save all the worksheets available in the workbook as separate csv files.
-A naming convention is also provided in the script to avoid the hassle of having to manually input the names of all the files as they are saved.
+This job step specifically drops foreign key constraints to make data purging easier.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Find an ID Gap in a Table** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Save%20File.vb)

-With this script, one can quickly save a file in any specified file format/extension by the click of a button or an assigned shortcut.
-This script, though simple, has many applications including when building userforms or building dashboards in excel.
-This can also be extended to other Microsoft Apps that support VBA.
+WArrange a table in a database to find gaps in the IDs listed in the table using arrangment commands `(DENSE RANK, MIN, MAX, ORDER BY)`.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Find Orphaned Users in Each User Database** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Screen%20Settings.vb)

-When working with dashboards, it is sometimes desirable to view the worksheet in fulll screen format to reduce distractions and provide real estate for analysis.
-Two sub-routines are provided here that help the user to toggle full screen in excel.
-With this, presentations using excel becomes way easier and more space is provided for analysis elements.
+Script to discover orphaned database users linked to a/an SQL Server login.
+This is necessary for access control to a database following context and permission.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Know when a Table is updated** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Select%20a%20file.vb)

-You can upload files in excel or upload files when working with a userform.
-This script can be attached to other functionalities in excel to achieve tasks that involve interacting with other files.
-The script opens a folder directory and the file types that are accessible by the user can be defined in the script.
+Obtain data containing previous updates made to a table including lookups, scans, seeks, and object information.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Obtain Server Role Membership** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Select%20a%20file.vb)

-You can upload files in excel or upload files when working with a userform.
-This script can be attached to other functionalities in excel to achieve tasks that involve interacting with other files.
-The script opens a folder directory and the file types that are accessible by the user can be defined in the script.
+Obtain Server role membership on SQL server by a Database Administrator.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Recreate Foreign Keys** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Select%20a%20file.vb)

-You can upload files in excel or upload files when working with a userform.
-This script can be attached to other functionalities in excel to achieve tasks that involve interacting with other files.
-The script opens a folder directory and the file types that are accessible by the user can be defined in the script.
+Following data purge, this script can be used to recreate foreign key constraints used in a database.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Remove SA Account** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Select%20a%20file.vb)

-You can upload files in excel or upload files when working with a userform.
-This script can be attached to other functionalities in excel to achieve tasks that involve interacting with other files.
-The script opens a folder directory and the file types that are accessible by the user can be defined in the script.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Restore Database Backups** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Select%20a%20file.vb)

-You can upload files in excel or upload files when working with a userform.
-This script can be attached to other functionalities in excel to achieve tasks that involve interacting with other files.
-The script opens a folder directory and the file types that are accessible by the user can be defined in the script.
+Restore previous backups created in a database, for database maintenance with admin rights.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Set Default Database** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Select%20a%20file.vb)

-You can upload files in excel or upload files when working with a userform.
-This script can be attached to other functionalities in excel to achieve tasks that involve interacting with other files.
-The script opens a folder directory and the file types that are accessible by the user can be defined in the script.
+Create default database and schema following login and user initialization.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.